 What are some forms of stigma that we see in some churches or mosques?

-Step 4: Discuss some of the positive messages that can be used from the Bible, al-Qur'an, or any other religious texts that can help fight stigma.
+Step 4: Discuss positive messages that can be used from the Bible, al-Qur'an, or any other religious texts that can help fight stigma.
 And then give examples.